Abi Summers

 There’s a team of people working together, you have the main person who is moving the cups around, and another person who is adding to the cash prize if you’re able to win and observing everyone that’s watching.

-It’s crazy to watch these people play, often you’ll see them playing with 50€ notes, so the stakes are high.
+It’s wild to watch these people play, often you’ll see them playing with 50€ notes, so the stakes are high.
+There’s a lot of cheering that goes on around these games which draws in new people.

 The clear cup

 This scam involves someone sitting on the side of the street, with a clear plastic cup in front of them, directly where people will be walking.
+Inside the cup, they have a few coins.
 Sometimes, they’ll even put it down just as you’re approaching so it’s sure that you’ll knock it over.

 I have seen this often near the Opera and on Rue Rivoli because both of these areas are busy, but it can happen anywhere in Paris.